-Char Meaning Remarks

-1 st Stage nstrument F-Formation

-C-Contact N-Na avigation T-Tactical

-2 nd Media 0-Ground 2-CE PT 4-Aircraft

-Training 3-Si mulator

-3 rd Block Sequential, indicat: ing block within stage.

-4 th Event/Check Sequential, indicat: ing event within block, or

-& Identifier other event types as s shown be elow:

-5 th 84-Adaptation 88-Initi al Progress

-85-Practice Sim Check

-86-Warmup 89-Final 89-Final Progress Check

-87-Extra Training 90-Check Ride/Exam
+Char Meaning Remarks 1 st Stage G-Ground I-Instrument C-Contact F-Formation 2 nd Media 0-Ground 2-CPT 4-Aircraft Training 3-Simulator 3 rd Block Sequential, indicating block within stage.
+4 th & 5 th Event/Check Identifier Sequential, indicating event within block, or other event types as shown below: 84-Adaptation 88-Initial Progress Check 85-Practice Sim 89-Final Progress Check 86-Warmup 90-Check Ride/Exam

-- 23. Maneuver Item File.
-A listing of required maneuvers and associated proficiency levels for each block of training. - 24.
+- 24. Maneuver Item File.
+A listing of required maneuvers and associated proficiency levels for each block of training. - 25.
 Master Syllabus.
-Chapters I-VIII list all training syllabus activities, prerequisites, and training flow for MPTS. - 25.
+Chapters I-VIII list all training syllabus activities, prerequisites, and training flow for MPTS. - 26.
 Naval Air Training Class Advisor Program Officer.
-An Instructor Pilot assigned to provide counseling and guidance to a specific student pilot or pilots throughout the applicable syllabus. - 26.
-Off-Wing Flight.
-A Contact flight not flown with the SMA's on-wing.
+An Instructor Pilot assigned to provide counseling and guidance to a specific student pilot or pilots throughout the applicable syllabus.

-- 27. On-Wing.
-The SMA's assigned instructor in the contact stage per CNATRAINST 1500.4G. - 28.
+- 27. Off-Wing Flight.
+A Contact flight not flown with the SMA's on-wing. - 28.
+On-Wing.
+The SMA's assigned instructor in the contact stage per CNATRAINST 1500.4G. - 29.
 Outcomes.
 Potential courses of action following a progress check.
 There are only two basic outcomes: - a.
 Pass Return to training. - b.
-Fail Proceed with the attrition process/attrite. - 29.
+Fail Proceed with the attrition process/attrite. - 30.
 Phase of Training.
 A major division in the course of training.
-MPTS consists of three phases: Primary, Intermediate, and Advanced. - 30.
+MPTS consists of three phases: Primary, Intermediate, and Advanced. - 31.
 Pink ATF.
 A standard ATF that is printed on pink paper.
-The pink ATF is used to denote an UNSAT event generating a progress check. - 31.
+The pink ATF is used to denote an UNSAT event generating a progress check. - 32.
 Practice.
 Instructor observes SMA with minimal coaching; may also demonstrate the maneuver if necessary.
-The SMA must perform maneuver with minimal coaching. - 32.
+The SMA must perform maneuver with minimal coaching. - 33.
 Progress Check Pilot.
-An Instructor Pilot authorized to administer Initial or Final Progress Checks. - 33.
+An Instructor Pilot authorized to administer Initial or Final Progress Checks. - 34.
 Ready Room UNSAT (RRU).
-An UNSAT grade given for inadequate knowledge of flight procedures, systems, discuss items, emergency procedures, or deficient preflight planning. - 34.
+An UNSAT grade given for inadequate knowledge of flight procedures, systems, discuss items, emergency procedures, or deficient preflight planning. - 35.
 Special Syllabus Requirement.
-One time, ungraded demonstration item(s). - 35.
+One time, ungraded demonstration item(s). - 36.
 Stage of Training.
 All training of a particular type (Ground, Contact, Instruments, Navigation, Formation, Tactical) within a phase.
-The first letter in the lesson designator identifies the stage of each lesson (Example: F4101 is in the Formation Stage). - 36.
+The first letter in the lesson designator identifies the stage of each lesson (Example: F4101 is in the Formation Stage). - 37.
 Student Monitoring Status.
-Squadron-initiated status to address substandard SMA performance. - 37.
-Training Media.
+Squadron-initiated status to address substandard SMA performance.

+- 38. Training Media.
 MPTS media include aircraft, simulator, CPTs, ground training, and CAI.
-The second character in the lesson identifier designates the training media.

-- 38. Training Review Board.
+The second character in the lesson identifier designates the training media. - 39.
+Training Review Board.
 A fact-finding board generated by a failed FPC that considers the circumstances relevant to the SMA's training, such as quality and continuity of training, outside influences, and extenuating circumstances.
-The TRB does not make attrition/retention recommendations. - 39.
+The TRB does not make attrition/retention recommendations. - 40.
 Warmup Event (SXX86).
-Additional events given to allow an SMA to regain a level of proficiency previously demonstrated which has diminished due to an extended break in training. - 40.
+Additional events given to allow an SMA to regain a level of proficiency previously demonstrated which has diminished due to an extended break in training. - 41.
 Yellow ATF.
 A standard ATF that is printed on yellow paper.
 The yellow ATF is used to denote an UNSAT event that does not generate a progress check.